kdex/ws-promise-server/README.md

 - headers
 - connection

-The following standard WebSocket **client** events can be handled with `on(event, handler):
-- error
-- close
-- open
-- message
+For a list of **client** events you can handle, check out the [RPC protocol](https://github.com/kdex/ws-rpc-client) that defines them.